apurva4122/barcoding/shadcn-ui/scripts/README.md

 - The script includes delays to avoid API rate limiting
 - If AI editing fails, it will use the original image
 - Make sure the Supabase storage bucket `hygiene-photos` exists and has proper permissions
+- **Replicate offers free credits** - perfect for this one-time task!
+- The script uses **FLUX.1-schnell** model which is fast and free-friendly

 ## Troubleshooting